Jannik Sinner’s elbow passes the test as top seed swats aside Ben Shelton

 The Italian won in straight sets to reach the Wimbledon semi-finals.

-Jannik Sinner stepped on to Centre Court not knowing if his injured elbow would hold up to facing Ben Shelton.
+Jannik Sinner stepped on to Court One not knowing if his injured elbow would hold up to facing Ben Shelton.

 It turns out the top seed need not have worried as he dismantled Shelton in straight sets to reach the Wimbledon semi-finals, where he will face seven-time champion Novak Djokovic.